paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-102-fairness-to-contact-lens-consumers.md

 ### Statutory Notes

 #### References in Text
 The Magnuson-Moss Warranty—Federal Trade Commission Improvement Act, referred to in text, is Pub.
 L. 93–637, Jan.
 4, 1975, 88 Stat.
-2183, as amended.
+2183.
 Title I of the Act is classified generally to chapter 50 (§ 2301 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2301 of this title](./chapter-050-consumer-product-warranties.md#section-2301) and Tables.

 For effective date of this chapter, referred to in text, see section 12 of Pub.
 L. 108–164, set out as an Effective Date note under [section 7601 of this title](./chapter-102-fairness-to-contact-lens-consumers.md#section-7601).